yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_admin.md

 For more details, see [Organizations and user roles in API Manager](/docs/apimgr_concepts/api_mgmt_orgs_roles/#organizations-and-user-roles-in-api-manager).

 ### Create an organization

-API administrators can use the **Clients > Organizations** tab to create and edit organizations.

 To create an organization, perform the following steps: